Year 11 Physical Education Units 1 and 2

 - a willingness to have a go at a range of physical activities

-- some performance ability and some theoretical knowledge is an advantage.
+- years 7-10 English and Science is an advantage.

 What skills do you develop?